eroicaleo/doctut2/notes/NotesOnRousseau.md

   whereas an animal is at the end of a few months what it will be all its life and its species will be at the end of a thousand years what it was the first year of that thousand.
+* pg xxxiv human soul has been altered in the bosom of society.
+* pg xxxv Same as Hobbes, nature state: egotism, reason is instrument of passion.
+  Difference, Hobbes, war of all against all.
+Rousseau, peaceful.
+Hobbes, men have pride fear of death, competition, war.
+Rousseau, these are not in state of nature.
+* pg xxxv human soul: self-love and pity.
+Self-love is nature feeling.
+Pride is a relative feeling.